emdete/Qubes-blogs/emdete/README.md

 to do so.

+### Mouse

-The mouse was automatically detected and grabbed by dom0 after i agreed to it when logging in.
+A mouse was automatically detected and grabbed by dom0 after i agreed to it when logging in.

+### Webcam

-A webcam could be exported to an AppVM, next steps will be android & adb.
+A webcam could be exported to an AppVM and use in there with not problems.

+### Android debug bridge

+I did not get ADB to work.

 Wireless
 --------